vertexproject/synapse/docs/synapse/devguides/storm_api.rst

 It includes the following key:

 ndef
-    A tuple of the form and normalizxed value.
+    A tuple of the form and normalized value.

 Example::